The Benefits of Living On Campus

 - Achieve greater academic success

-- Complete his/her studies and attain his/her degrees
+- Complete their studies and attain their degrees

-- Be more satisfied with his/her overall university experience
+- Be more satisfied with their overall university experience

 The Residency Requirement